-Organization Name Description Website Association of Southeast Asia Nations Vision is to accelerate the economic growth, social progress and cultural development in the region through joint endeavours in the spirit of equality and partnership in order to strengthen the foundation for a prosperous and peaceful community of Southeast Asian Nations. www.aseansec.org Cruise Lines International Association The world's largest cruise association, dedicated to the promotion and growth of the cruise industry. www.cruising.org European Association for Tourism and Leisure Education Promotes the teaching of tourism, leisure and related subjects, encourages the exchange of staff and students between member institutions, promotes links between professional bodies in tourism, leisure and associated subjects and to liaise on educational issues, curriculum development and professional recognition of courses; promotes transnational research, which helps to underpin the development of appropriate curricula for transnational education. www.atlas-euro.org international rourism organizations Organization Name Description Website International Ecotourism Society A non-profit organization dedicated to promoting ecotourism. www.ecotourism.org Pacific Asia Travel Association (PATA) The leading voice and authority on travel and tourism in the Asia Pacific region. www.pata.org The World Tourism Organization (UNWTO/ OWT) The United Nations agency responsible for the promotion of responsible, sustainable and universally accessible tourism. www2.unwto.org/en World Travel and Tourism Council (WTTC) The forum for business leaders in the travel and tourism industry. www.wttc.travel
+ORGANIZATION NAME DESCRIPTION WEBSITE Association of Southeast Asia Nations Vision is to accelerate the economic growth, social progress and cultural development in the region through joint endeavours in the spirit of equality and partnership in order to strengthen the foundation for a prosperous and peaceful community of Southeast Asian Nations. state.gov/p/eap/regional/asean Cruise Lines International Association The world's largest cruise association, dedicated to the promotion and growth of the cruise industry. cruising.org European Association for Tourism and Leisure Education Promotes the teaching of tourism, leisure and related subjects, encourages the exchange of staff and students between member institutions, promotes links between professional bodies in tourism, leisure and associated subjects and to liaise on educational issues, curriculum development and professional recognition of courses; promotes transnational research, which helps to underpin the development of appropriate curricula for transnational education. atlas-euro.org International Ecotourism Society A non-profit organization dedicated to promoting eco-tourism. ecotourism.org Pacific Asia Travel Association (PATA) The leading voice and authority on travel and tourism in the Asia Pacific region. pata.org The World Tourism Organization (UNWTO/ OWT) The United Nations agency responsible for the promotion of responsible, sustainable and universally accessible tourism.
+2.unwto.org/en World Travel and Tourism Council (WTTC) The forum for business leaders in the travel and tourism industry. wttc.org